Gilgahex/learningMarkdown/introduction.md

 + Favorite Meme

 #### Abstract
-Hi!!!
-I'm a third year stats major and I like green tea lattes, Rick and Morty, and hiking.
+Hi everyone!
+I'm a third year statistics major at UCSB and I like learning, Rick and Morty, and hiking.
+You can either find me at the library or at a cafe enjoying a green tea latte.
+This is a simple get-to-know-me as I am familiarize myself with markdown format.

+Some of my projects include classification on healthcare issues and natural language processing.
+I am also filming a "One Second a Day" for the year of 2017 that is in the works.
+Ask me all about it!

 #### Contributor
 + Samantha Lee